groupdocs-viewer/GroupDocs.Viewer-Docs/python-net/rendering-basics/render-text-files.md

 ## Render text files as HTML

-Create an [HtmlViewOptions](#) class instance and pass it to the [Viewer.view](#) method to convert a text file to HTML.
+Create an [HtmlViewOptions.for_embedded_resources](https://reference.groupdocs.com/viewer/python-net/groupdocs.viewer.options/htmlviewoptions/#methods) class instance and pass it to the [Viewer.view](https://reference.groupdocs.com/viewer/python-net/groupdocs.viewer/viewer/#methods) method to convert a text file to HTML.
 The `HtmlViewOptions` class properties allow you to control the conversion process.
 For instance, you can embed all external resources in the generated HTML file, minify the output file, and optimize it for printing.
 Refer to the following documentation section for details: [Rendering to HTML]({{< ref "viewer/python-net/developer-guide/rendering-documents/rendering-to-html/_index.md" >}}).

 ### Create HTML files with embedded resources

-To save all elements of an HTML page (including text, graphics, and stylesheets) into a single file, call the [HtmlViewOptions.forEmbeddedResources](#) method and specify the output file name.
+To save all elements of an HTML page (including text, graphics, and stylesheets) into a single file, call the [HtmlViewOptions.for_embedded_resources](https://reference.groupdocs.com/viewer/python-net/groupdocs.viewer.options/htmlviewoptions/#methods) method and specify the output file name.

 {{< tabs "example3">}}
 {{< tab "Python" >}}